© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cil Ifor Promontory Fort is a scheduled monument protected by Cadw under reference GM124.
 View the official record →

-Cil Ifor Promontory Fort is a prehistoric defensive structure situated on a promontory in inland Wales.
+Cil Ifor Promontory Fort is a prehistoric fortified settlement located in Wales, designated as a Scheduled Ancient Monument under the reference GM124.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM124.

 Cil Ifor Promontory Fort dates from the prehistoric period, and is classified as a promontory fort - inland.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cil Ifor Promontory Fort is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM124.